qwikdraw/nibbler/README.md

 	virtual Input Input(void) = 0;
 };
 ```
-Each dynamic library must provides an extern function like so:
+Each dynamic library provides an extern function like so:
 ```c++
 extern "C" IGraphic* load(void)
 {